-At the moment, data sharing is limited to credit cards, debit cards, savings accounts and bank accounts from customers of the big four banks.
-However, in the near future this will expand out to products like home loans and personal loans (November 1, 2021) and then to a variety of other products (February 1, 2022).
+At the moment, data sharing is limited to credit cards, debit cards, savings accounts and bank accounts for non-major banking customers.
+However, this will expand out to products like home loans and personal loans (November 1, 2021) and then to a variety of other products (February 1, 2022).
 Customers of the four major banks are able to request data sharing on all of their products!

 Consumer Data Right won’t stop at banking either.
 In fact, it’s just the start, because the plan is to continue to roll out the service in the years ahead to include energy and telecommunications providers as well.